toksdotdev/murundiri/README.md

 # 👮Murundiri

-Murundiri is a blazing fast idepotency reverse proxy.
+Murundiri is a blazing fast idempotent reverse proxy.
 It could also exist as an independent service (if you don't want to use it as a proxy.)

 ## Important